 Catalan Art Nouveau at large

 It’s time again for the ArtSmart Roundtable.
-This month the topic is Architecture, for which we take you to Barcelona, Spain, for Gaudi‘s modernist architecture.
+This month the topic is Architecture.
+We therefore take you to Barcelona, Spain, for Gaudi‘s modernist architecture.

 Each month the members of the ArtSmart Roundtable – a number of international art enthusiastic travel bloggers – delve into a topic on the crossroads of art and travel.
-At the end of this article you’ll find the other contributions to this month’s ArtSmart Roundtable.
+Browse to the end of this article for the other contributions to this month’s ArtSmart Roundtable.

-While gazing up the Sagrada Familia, one of Barcelona’s landmarks, I couldn’t help myself from thinking what an ingenious mind its architect must have been.
-We’re standing in front of the largest construction designed by Antoni Gaudi, yet to finish, from which we’ll start our Gaudi Tour through Barcelona.
+While gazing up the Sagrada Familia I could not help myself from thinking, what an ingenious mind its architect must have been.
+We are standing in front of the largest construction designed by Antoni Gaudi, yet to finish.
+From here we will start our Gaudi Tour through Barcelona.

 Getting to know Gaudi

-The Catalan Antoni Gaudi (1852-1926) who nowadays is considered as one of Spain’s most renown architects, wasn’t immediately seen as such.
-When graduating from the Barcelona School of Higher Architecture in 1878 his skills were still questioned by his professors.
-Soon after graduating he became more known for his modernist style though and he fairly quickly received commissions to design some of the constructions we nowadays recognize as the most important structures of modernist Barcelona, or what others refer to as Catalan art nouveau.
+The Catalan Antoni Gaudi (1852-1926) who nowadays is considered as one of Spain’s most renown architects, was not immediately seen as such.
+When graduating from the Barcelona School of Higher Architecture in 1878, his skills were still questioned by his professors.
+Soon after graduating he became more known for his modernist style though.
+Gaudi fairly quickly received commissions to design some of the constructions we nowadays recognize as the most important structures of modernist Barcelona, or what others refer to as Catalan art nouveau.

-Contrary to the Art Nouveau movement in the rest of Europe, in Barcelona Modernism found its origin more in nationalistic pride than anything else.
-In an economic climate where the rest of Spain was doing so-so, Barcelona was still thriving and the wealthy local upper-class wanted to promote the Renaixanca, the revival of Catalan traditions and the national culture.
-As a natural effect the preference for local artists was strong, likely also one of the reasons Gaudi quickly received important assignments throughout town.
+Contrary to the Art Nouveau movement in the rest of Europe, in Barcelona Modernism found its origin more in nationalistic pride than in anything else.
+In an economic climate where the rest of Spain was doing so-so, Barcelona was still thriving.
+The wealthy local upper-class wanted to promote the Renaixanca, the revival of Catalan traditions and the national culture.
+As a natural effect the preference for local artists was strong.
+This was likely also one of the reasons Gaudi quickly received important assignments throughout town.